 Do I need a fast Internet connection to use Worship Artistry?

 Yes, you do.
 Our site’s features require the best technology out there to give you—our users—the best experience possible.
 We could lower our standards, but that would lessen your experience.
-And you wouldn’t want that, would you?
-All system requirements are listed here.

 Are all videos in HD?